--p: bowtie2 uses the specified number of parallel search threads

---reorder : generate output records in the same order as the reads in the input file
+- -p threads Bowtie2 uses the specified number of parallel search threads.
+Setting this option is not recommended.
+The recommended way to control threads per process is by setting CpuCoresPerProcessOnHPC and CpuCoresPerProcessOnWorkstation. - --reorder Generate output records in the same order as the reads in the input file.

--X : maximum inter-mate fragment length for valid concordant paired-end alignments
+-X distance Maximum inter-mate fragment length for valid concordant paired-end alignments.